JulleK/Chess/README.md

 ---

-you also need to install server dependecies, and run the server in another terminal
+you also need to install server dependecies, then run the server in another terminal

 make sure you have Node.js installed